SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 If a package's license shows in a red lozenge rather than a green one, it is for one of two reasons:

+1. The package does not have a license.
-1. We're unable to detect software license the package uses.
+2. We're unable to detect software license the package uses.
 2. The license chosen by the package authors is incompatible with the terms and conditions of the App Store.

+#### No License

+If the package license is showing as "No License", it means we could not find *any* license at all in the package repository.
+If you are the package author, you can fix this by adding a `LICENSE` file with an open-source license that is compatible with the terms and conditions of the App Store.
+The Swift Package Index will update license metadata a few hours after you push a license to the repository.

+Code without a license is not open-source and presents significant legal risks.

 #### Unknown License

 If the package license is showing as "Unknown License", it means the code is either unlicensed, or we have been unable to detect the license.
-We get this information directly from GitHub, so if you are the package author and would like to fix this, please [see GitHub's documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#detecting-a-license).
+We get this information directly from GitHub.
+If you are the package author and would like to fix this, please [see GitHub's documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#detecting-a-license).
 The Swift Package Index will update licenses a few hours after GitHub recognises a valid license.

 For more information, read [this great blog post](https://expressionengine.com/blog/the-truth-about-the-risks-of-unlicensed-software) on the significant risks of using unlicensed code.